banbox/bandoc/bot/en-US/guide/start.md

 You can download the [GitHub repository](https://github.com/banbox/bandoc/) of this document, then open it with Cursor, and @codebase in the chat to ask any questions you have; Cursor will combine all the content of the document to provide you with a more understandable explanation.

+**Is it stable?
+Can it be used for real trading in a production environment?**

+We have been using BanBot for live trading since December 1, 2024, up until now.
+During this period, we have resolved some bugs.
+The commonly used live trading features have all passed testing, but there may still be areas that have not been covered.
+If you want to test the strategy with a small amount of capital, you can consider starting to use BanBot immediately.
+However, if you have a large amount of capital, we recommend that you first run a trial with a small amount of capital for a few months to observe its performance.

 ## Community Support
 For any questions not covered in the documentation, or if you need more information about the robot, or just want to communicate with each other, please join our [Discord server](https://discord.com/invite/XXjA8ctqga)